 Other Airlines Rules

 These luggage rules only apply to Icelandair.
 If you have a connecting flight with another airline, make sure you check their rules, too; they may vary, have additional fees or have different size allowances.
-Different airlines also have different policies on duty-free purchases made in the airport.
+Different airlines also have different policies on duty-free purchases made at the airport.

 Traveling With Pets